di-unipi/ispr-lab/README.md

-# Introduction to TensorFlow and Keras
+# Introduction to TensorFlow, Keras, and PyTorch

-Introduction to TensorFlow and Keras for the course on Intelligent Systems and Pattern Recognition (2025), M.Sc. in Computer Science, University of Pisa.
+Introduction to TensorFlow, Keras, and PyTorch for the course on Intelligent Systems and Pattern Recognition (2025), M.Sc. in Computer Science, University of Pisa.

 ## Usage

 The Jupyter notebooks in this repository introduce the fundamental concepts of tensor manipulation and neural networks using TensorFlow and Keras.
 To run the notebooks you have three options:

-1. Docker/Podman (the good)
+1. Docker/Podman (the *good*)
-2. Google Colab (the bad)
+2. Google Colab (the *bad*)
-3. Local machine (the ugly)
+3. Local machine (the *ugly*)

 ### Docker/Podman